-The Horizon 2020 project SCARBO (Space CARBon Observatory), implemented by a consortium of 10 European organisations led by Airbus Defence and Space, kicked-off its activities in January 2018 and will run until December 2021.
+The Horizon 2020 project SCARBO (Space CARBon Observatory), implemented by a consortium of 8 European organisations led by Airbus Defence and Space, kicked-off its activities in January 2018 and ran until December 2021.

-The project aims at solving a key challenge of anthropogenic greenhouse gases (GHGs) monitoring from space: improve the temporal revisit over the various sites of interest while meeting the accuracy and spatial resolution requirements (as per the EU guidelines on anthropogenic GHGs monitoring).
-This is envisaged by implementing a novel miniaturised static spectrometer concept on a constellation of Small Satellites (< 500 kg), coupled with aerosol sensors and high-end reference instruments.
+The project aimed at solving a key challenge of anthropogenic greenhouse gases (GHGs) monitoring from space: improve the temporal revisit over the various sites of interest while meeting the accuracy and spatial resolution requirements (as per the EU guidelines on anthropogenic GHGs monitoring).
+This was envisaged by implementing a novel miniaturised static spectrometer concept on a constellation of small satellites, coupled with an aerosol sensor.

-The challenge of the project is to overcome the current technological and economical roadblocks of existing GHG monitoring missions (measurement uncertainties due to aerosols, provision of both high accuracy measurements and high temporal frequency of GHG measurements within a reasonable cost envelope).
-SCARBO will address both CO2 and CH4 species.
+The challenge of the project was to overcome the current technological and economical roadblocks of existing GHG monitoring missions (measurement uncertainties due to aerosols, provision of both high accuracy measurements and high temporal frequency of GHG measurements within a reasonable cost envelope).
+SCARBO addressed both CO2 and CH4 species.

 Small Sats constellation

 Exploitation plan and use cases

 High accuracy measurements